 - Jantar Mantar at Jaipur is a UNESCO World Heritage Site.
 It is open from sunrise to sunset – precisely the time yantras inside this complex work.

-- Ticket at the time of writing is Rs 50/- for Indian and Rs 200/- for Foreigners.
+- The ticket at the time of writing is Rs 50/- for Indians and Rs 200/- for Foreigners.

-- On an average people spend 45 mins to an hour at Jantar Mantar.
+- On average visitors spend 45 mins to an hour at this place.
 I spent 3 hours and I think there are a few yantras I skipped.
 So, plan according to your interest in the sky and its mysteries.

 - If like me you are named after a Nakshatra – find out your name on Raj Yantra.
 Here is the list of Nakshatras for you.